 This is probably the most important interaction you’ll have.
 It’s the first test of whether your sales team has the solutions the customer needs.

-You’ll arrive at this meeting with several suggestions.
-Make sure they’re more beneficial than your competitors’.
+You’ll arrive at this meeting (or Zoom call) with several suggestions.
+Make sure your ideas and suggestions are more beneficial than those of your competitors.

 You need to be able to demonstrate, to the last detail, that your proposals solve the problems the customer described.

 It’s always better to come with multiple ideas because it allows them to compare and contrast their paths forward.
 This can help them narrow down, and define, what they want.

 Only giving one option might seem to convey confidence, but if they don’t go for it, and you don’t have a backup plan, you will be left looking unprepared.

 Throughout this meeting — however long it lasts — make sure you stay true to the task at hand while following their lead.

 If they want small talk, go for it.

 If they wish to keep things close to the chest, that’s fine, too.

 Rapport isn’t about following a prescribed path.
 It’s about understanding and accepting what the customer most wants.